Ido-Kadosh/expense-tracker-backend/README.md

 ## Prerequisites

-Before you begin, make sure you have Node.js installed on your computer.
+Before you begin, make sure you have Node.js and mongoDB installed on your computer.

 ## Installing the project